urish/wix-ui-lib/docs/md/GettingStarted.md

 ========================

 ## Get the Code
-Download the latest relaese of the ui lib from [here](https://github.com/wix/wix-ui-lib/releases/download/v2.0.4/wix-ui-lib-v2.0.4.zip) and add it to your project folder.
+Download the latest release of the ui lib from [here](https://github.com/wix/wix-ui-lib/releases/download/v2.1.0/v2.1.0.zip) and add it to your project folder.

 ## Dependencies

-Wix UI lib dependencies are jQuery from version 1.9.0 and Wix SDK from version 1.25.0 make sure you include them in your HTML.
+Wix UI lib dependencies are jQuery from version 1.9.0 and Wix SDK from version 1.26.0 make sure you include them in your HTML.

 ## HTML file setup